harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 For more refer to the following Harness [documentation](https://developer.harness.io/docs/platform/pipelines/failure-handling/mark-as-failed-pipeline/).

-#### The pipeline was aborted, however, the status still shows running.
-It is not allowing us to abort the pipeline.
-What can be done to completely stop the pipeline?
+#### How can we fully stop a pipeline if it was aborted but still shows a running status, preventing us from aborting it again?

-Contact Harness support to enable the feature flag CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE.
-Once this is enabled, any future pipelines being executed will no longer experience this issue.
+Please reach out to [Harness support](support@harness.io) to enable the feature flag `CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE`.
+Once this flag is enabled, any future pipelines being executed will no longer experience the issue of being stuck in a running status after being aborted

-#### The feature flag CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE was enabled to prevent executed pipelines from staying in a running state even though it was aborted.
-However, retrying the failed execution of the pipeline is still showing running after being aborted.
-Why does the aborted retried execution still show running?

-The CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE feature flag, once enabled, will only work for any pipelines being executed.
-However, it will not work on executions that are being retried as the feature flag was not enabled for that retried execution.
+#### Why, despite the activation of the feature flag `CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE`, does the retried execution of an aborted pipeline persistently display a running status?

+Enabling the `CDS_FIX_RETRY_FAILED_PIPELINE_WITH_USE_SERVICES_FROM_STAGE` feature flag only affects the execution of new pipelines.
+It doesn't apply to retried executions since the flag isn't active for those retries.

-#### When running a pipeline, should steps be skipped when the user selects 'skip pre-flight check' under their service and infrastructure?
+#### Should steps be skipped when a user selects `skip pre-flight check` under their service and infrastructure during pipeline execution?

-Preflight checks run before the pipeline execution starts.
-If those fail, the pipeline execution won’t even start.
-Any error seen is part of the service step which is part of pipeline execution and not part of preflight checks.
-Preflight checks only validate the Pipeline inputs and connectors referenced in the pipeline, but not the artifacts and manifests in the service.
+Preflight checks occur before the pipeline execution begins, ensuring the validity of pipeline inputs and connectors.
+If these checks fail, the pipeline won't initiate.
+It's important to note that any errors encountered during the pipeline execution are associated with the service step within the pipeline, not the preflight checks.
+Additionally, preflight checks do not validate artifacts and manifests within the service.

-#### Is there a way for Harness to deploy the latest tag version published to our artifact server?
+#### Can Harness deploy the latest tag version published to our artifact server?

-Harness can utilize the expression <+lastPublished.tag> in order to obtain the latest tag version available on the artifact server.
-For more information on how to utilize this expression, please visit https://developer.harness.io/kb/continuous-delivery/articles/last-published-tag/.
+Yes, in Harness, you can deploy the latest tag version to your artifact server.
+By leveraging the `<+lastPublished.tag>` expression, Harness can fetch the most recent tag version available on the artifact server.
+For comprehensive instructions on implementing this approach, please consult the following Harness [documentation](https://developer.harness.io/kb/continuous-delivery/articles/last-published-tag/)

-#### How can we rerun a given pipeline execution similar to using the "retry from failed stage" option from the UI?
+#### What is the equivalent method to rerun a specific pipeline execution, resembling the functionality of selecting "retry from failed stage" from the UI?

-Users can utilize the following API to retry a failed stage: https://apidocs.harness.io/tag/Pipeline-Execute#operation/retryPipeline

-Users can also provide the input data set required to rerun the failed pipeline.
+Users can utilize the following API to retry a failed stage: [retryPipeline](https://apidocs.harness.io/tag/Pipeline-Execute#operation/retryPipeline).
+Additionally, users can supply the necessary input data set required to rerun the failed pipeline.

-#### When trying to import a .yaml file from GitHub to create a new pipeline, I get the message "This file is already in use by another pipeline".
-Since we don't have any other pipelines in this project, is there is a duplicate entry somewhere that I may not be aware about?
+#### When attempting to import a **.yaml file** from GitHub to create a new pipeline, the message `This file is already in use by another pipeline` is displayed.
+Given that there are no other pipelines in this project, is there a possibility of a duplicate entry that I may not be aware of?

-There may be two pipeline entities in the database with the file path in question associated with the Harness account and with the GitHub url.
-Attempting to import the file again triggers the 'File Already Imported' pop-up on the screen.
-Additionally, users have the option to bypass this check by clicking the 'Import' button again.
+It's possible that there are two pipeline entities in the database, each linked to the same file path from the Harness account and the GitHub URL.
+Trying to import the file again may trigger the `File Already Imported` pop-up on the screen.
+However, users can choose to bypass this check by clicking the `Import` button again.